sefunmi4/qpp-lang/README.md

 ### Open Tasks

 See [TODO.md](TODO.md) for current areas where help is welcome.
 Items marked `good-first-issue` are ideal starting points for new contributors.
+The file also contains a **Longer Term Roadmap** describing features like a full compiler, advanced scheduler, and hardware API integration that would move Q++ toward production readiness.

 ### Editor Support